Cedric Jones (wide receiver)

-Cedric Decorrus Jones (born June 1, 1960) is an American former professional football player who was a wide receiver for nine seasons with the National Football League (NFL)'s New England Patriots.
+Cedric Decorrus Jones (/ˈsiːdrɪk/ SEED-rik; born June 1, 1960) is an American former professional football player who was a wide receiver for nine seasons with the National Football League (NFL)'s New England Patriots.
 He was selected by the Patriots with the 56th overall pick in the third round of the 1982 NFL draft, and played college football for the Duke Blue Devils.

 College career

 Duke

 Cedric Jones played football for the Blue Devils from 1978 to 1981, where he had an outstanding career.
 Jones finished his college career with 99 catches for 1,732 yards and 21 touchdowns, with 42 receptions for 832 yards and 10 touchdowns coming during his senior season.
 Not only was his senior season remarkable statistically, he also served as captain of the team, received team MVP, All-ACC honors, and second-team All-America.
 Represented Duke in the prestigious Senior Bowl following his senior season.

 He led the ACC in receiving yardage in 1981 and, as a sophomore, returned a kickoff 97 yards for a touchdown versus Wake Forest.
 The top receiving yardage game of his career came on October 24, 1981, against Maryland when he caught six passes for 183 yards and two touchdowns.

 He graduated from Duke in 1982 with degrees in history and political science.